drivo/sublime-typescript-compiler/README.md

 The package uses [Node.js](http://nodejs.org/) and [TypeScript Compiler](http://www.typescriptlang.org/).
 They must be installed before running the compiler.

-Default configuration is the following:
+Default configuration, you can find in the Sublime preference menu (Preferences/Package Settings/TypeScript Compiler), is the following:

 * `node_path: "/usr/local/bin/node"`
 * `typescript_path:"/usr/local/share/npm/bin/tsc"`